Chalarangelo/30-seconds-of-code/snippets/evenly-distributed-children.md

 1. `display: flex` enables flexbox.
 2. `justify-content: space-between` evenly distributes child elements horizontally.
 The first item is positioned at the left edge, while the last item is positioned at the right edge.

-- Alternatively, use `justify-content: space-around` to distribute the children with space around them, rather than between them.
+_Note: Alternatively, use `justify-content: space-around` to distribute the children with space around them, rather than between them._

 #### Browser support

-<span class="snippet__support-note">⚠️ Needs prefixes for full support.</span>

 - https://caniuse.com/#feat=flexbox